 This is calculated by factoring ownership percentages, along with pre- and post-investment valuations.
 Generally speaking, the valuation average of series B rounds runs anywhere from $30 to $60 million.

-Evidence of growth is the main priority to secure series B funding, as investors will look to your market success and expansion plans.
+To secure series B funding, evidence of growth and establishment is the main priority since investors will look to your market success and expansion plans.
 A strategy on continued profitability is essential to convince investors to further support growth efforts and to ensure ample returns on their investment.

 ---|---|---|---|